KP0H/ffaas/src/FfaasLite.SDK/README.md

 services.AddHttpClient<IFlagClient, FlagClient>(client =>
 {
     client.BaseAddress = new Uri("https://ffaas.example.com");
-    client.Timeout = TimeSpan.FromSeconds(5);
+    client.Timeout = Timeout.InfiniteTimeSpan; // SSE responses stay open indefinitely
 });
 ```

-When you provide the `HttpClient`, the SDK keeps HTTP/1.1 semantics and adds no additional handlers.
-Configure retry policies, proxies, and headers as needed.
+When you provide the `HttpClient`, the SDK enforces HTTP/1.1 semantics, disables proxy usage, and leaves further handlers/policies up to you.

-## SSE Considerations
+## Realtime Considerations
-- `StartSseAsync` is idempotent; call it once during application startup.
+- `StartRealtimeAsync` is idempotent; call it once during application startup (pass `FlagStreamOptions` to tweak backoff and heartbeat thresholds).
-- The SSE loop currently ignores comment and retry fields.
-Consider wrapping it in your own resilience policy if the service is not HA.
-- Cache invalidation depends on SSE events broadcasting full flag payloads.
+- Server-supplied `retry` hints are honoured; failed connections fall back to exponential backoff capped by `MaxRetryDelay`.
+- Heartbeat gaps trigger a reconnect when they exceed `HeartbeatTimeout`.
+Increase the threshold if the stream traverses slow proxies.
+- Call `RefreshSnapshotAsync` if you suspect missed events, or wire a periodic snapshot as a safety net.

 ## Thread Safety
 - Evaluations against the local cache are thread-safe (uses `ConcurrentDictionary`).